 “Dealing with the Legacy of Conflict in Northern Ireland through Engagement & Dialogue”

 25/6/2020: The history of nonviolent protest, the role of gender in violent conflict, and human rights theory are among the topics that will be explored in the Glencree joint Academic Journal in collaboration with the Irish Centre for Human Rights (ICHR) at NUI Galway.
 Dedicated to the theme of peace and conflict studies, the Journal will also examine the concepts and enablers that promote the development of transferrable ‘soft skills’ such as critical thinking, self-awareness, and communication.
-These are key components of the Glencree Peace IV project to “Address the Legacy of Violence through Facilitated Dialogue”.
+These are key components of the Glencree Peace IV “Addressing the Legacy of Violence through Facilitated Dialogue” project.

 Megan Kelly a PhD student at The Senator George J. Mitchell Institute for Global Peace, Security & Justice at Queens University Belfast, examines the critical issue of “How the experience of Victims and Survivors Groups can inform international audiences and other post- conflict environments in developing transitional justice models.”
 This exploration lies the core of the Glencree Legacy of Violence Project.